google-research/localmot/README.md

 metrics = localmot.metrics.normalize(total_stats)
 ```

-Example using full horizon range with heterogeneous sequences:
+Example using the spanning range of horizons with heterogeneous sequences:

 ```python
 units = 'seconds'